 About

-DOMENIC BRO, 1st Vice-Chair
+DOMENIC BRO, Chair

-DARREN MCLEOD, 2ND VICE-CHAIR
+DARREN MCLEOD, 1st VICE-CHAIR

 Darren McLeod lives in Saint John where he serves as senior development and fundraising professional at the University of New Brunswick.
 He has broad experience in development, fundraising, communication, marketing, and stakeholder engagement for the not-for-profit sector.
 He has previously worked at the New Brunswick Medical Education Foundation, Saint John Regional Hospital Foundation, Atlantic Ballet Theatre of Canada, Beaverbrook Art Gallery, and the Canadian Council on Learning.
 His voluntary board work has included AIDS New Brunswick and the City of Saint John Community Arts Board where he served as chair for three years.

 Jason is a classically trained singer-songwriter and a founding member of the ECMA-nominated band Spoutnique.
-He has performed as soloist in several operas in NB, was part of Star Académie cohort in 2012, is a recipient of MusicNB’s People’s Choice Award, and has participated in the touring production L’Acadie, un pays qui se raconte.
+He has performed as soloist in several operas in NB, was part of Star Académie cohort in 2012, is a recipient of MusicNB’s People’s Choice award, and has participated in the touring production L’Acadie, un pays qui se raconte.
 Currently recording his first solo album, Jason is also president of Productions 11 Inc.

 Vanessa’s poems and short stories have appeared in numerous periodicals and anthologies, and her first collection, Our Extraordinary Monsters, has been published.
 She has worked on Qwerty and The Fiddlehead, for Goose Lane Editions and was artsnb Deputy Director for several years.
 Vanessa currently sits on the board of the Frye Festival and works as Senior Creative Writer at m5 Marketing Communications.
 She completed her MA in creative writing at the University of New Brunswick.